 As a young coach getting his start at Virginia Tech, he learned from Frank Beamer how to handle players on a personal level.
 Working under Nick Saban at Michigan State from 1996-98 influenced him from a scheme standpoint.
-“A lot of the core things that we do are from that,” Grantham said.
+“A lot of the core things that we do [are] from my time with him,” Grantham said.
 He then added nuances working under current NFL defensive coordinators such as Dom Capers and Vic Fangio, and learned to “make it fun for the players” while working under Wade Phillips.

 “I was fortunate enough to be around a lot of people, taking a little bit of each person and making yourself and who you are.
-At the end of the day you have to be who you are and what you are to allow you to play to the identity that I would want,” Grantham said.
-“The identity that I would want is for us to play fast, physical and aggressive.
+Because at the end of the day you’ve got to be who you are and what you are to allow you to play to the identity that I want,” Grantham said.
+“The identity I want is for us to play fast, physical and aggressive.
 It really gets down to those three words.
-If we give great effort and we play to our identity, our chances to be successful on that particular down will be pretty good.”
+Because if we give great effort and we play to our identity, our chances to be successful on that particular down will be pretty good.”

 He also said he feels to be a good defense, a team must stop the run and “make the quarterback play bad” by disguising coverages and pressuring him.

-“We play a little bit more what we call zone replacements as opposed to all-out blitzes, and what that means is, yeah, we’re bringing a safety or we’re bringing a nickel or we’re bringing a corner, but in reality we’re still playing a form of zone with that,” he explained.
+“We play a little bit more what we call zone replacements than, say, all-out blitzes, and what that means is, yeah, we’re bringing a safety or we’re bringing a nickel or we’re bringing a corner, but in reality we’re still playing a form of zone with that,” he explained.

 The one-gap approach allows a defense to be more in attack mode, to put it simply.

-Grantham made a point to note that when he was the defensive line coach for Phillips in Dallas, the Cowboys ranked near the top of the NFL in sacks (actually first in 2008 and seventh in 2009).
+Grantham made a point to note that when he was the defensive line coach for Phillips in Dallas, the Cowboys led the NFL in sacks (in 2008).